-Distributed: Distribute Queue is to share load between the workers; this will handled by Load balancing concept.
-Whoever is having highest work will be acting as scheduler and also we can decide worker capacity as well DQ-Load balancing!
+Distributed: Distribute Queue is to share the load between the workers; this will be handled by the load balancing concept.
+Whoever is having the highest work will be acting as a scheduler and also we can decide worker capacity as well as DQ-Load balancing!

-28. What is difference between publish by value, publishby reference modes in ADB adapter?
+28. What is the difference between publish by value, publish by reference modes in ADB adapter?

-Publish by value: in this type the changes in the source table are reflected in the p_ table and the data is taken from there. its used when high speed is required. it dose not support data types like oracle long.
+Answer: Publish by value: in this type, the changes in the source table are reflected in the p_ table and the data is taken from there. its used when high speed is required. it does not support data types like oracle long.

 29. What is the purpose of “Retrieve Resource” activity?

-The Retrieve Resources activity generates a WSDL file containing a concrete service (Conrete WSDL) description of any process definition that has a SOAP Event Source process starter.
+Answer: The Retrieve Resources activity generates a WSDL file containing a concrete service (Concrete WSDL) description of any process definition that has a SOAP Event Source process starter.
 This allows clients to access the WSDL for a web service.
 The client can then use the WSDL file to invoke the web service.
 The Retrieve Resources activity can also be used to retrieve any other resources, including XSDs and WSIL.
-(Tibco Spotfire Online Training)

 30. What is force redeployment?